 How to get around Tuscany

-Tuscany is a large enough region and figuring out how to get from one place to the other is usually what takes up most of the time and stress when planning a Tuscany itineraries.
+Tuscany is a large enough region and figuring out how to get from one place to the other is usually what takes up most of the time and stress when planning a Tuscany itinerary.

 The good news is that traveling and Tuscany is pretty straightforward and there are several options to suit most types of travelers.